Table of Contents

-Specific strain factors may lead to acute decompensation of the hormonal situation: Addisonian crisis.
-Along with the aforementioned symptoms, highly different symptoms may also arise exsiccosis, hypotonic shock, pseudo-peritonitis, diarrhea and vomiting, hypoglycemia with metabolic acidosis, and eventual delirium or even endocrine coma.
+Specific strain factors may lead to acute decompensation of the hormonal situation called the Addisonian crisis.
+Along with the aforementioned symptoms, other symptoms such as exsiccosis, hypotonic shock, pseudo-peritonitis, diarrhea, and vomiting, hypoglycemia with metabolic acidosis, delirium or even endocrine coma may occur.

-The compensatory increase of MSH levels can also result in darker skin pigmentation in individuals with primary adrenal cortex insufficiency.
+The compensatory increase of melanocyte-stimulating hormone (MSH) levels can also result in darker skin pigmentation in individuals with primary adrenal cortex insufficiency.

 Diagnosing adrenal cortex insufficiency

 First, it is necessary to determine the ACTH level in the plasma.
 This increase is typical of Addison’s disease due to the compensatory efforts of the regulatory circuits.
-By definition, secondary adrenal cortex insufficiencies entail lower ACTH-plasma levels.
-Also, no increase in the ACTH level is possible with the CRH test.
+By definition, secondary adrenal cortex insufficiency entails lower ACTH-plasma levels.
+Also, no increase in the ACTH level is possible with the corticotropin-releasing hormone (CRH) test.

-The ACTH test is also used.
-With this, the course of the serum cortisol level is observed before and after administrating ACTH.
+The ACTH test is also used for diagnosis.
+In this test, the course of the serum cortisol level is observed before and after the administration of ACTH.
 Based on the pathophysiological considerations, an increase in cortisol after stimulation by ACTH with a primary adrenal cortex insufficiency is not possible.
 If secondary adrenal cortex insufficiency is present, stimulation with ACTH is still possible and increased cortisol levels can be observed.

 Imaging procedures may be used to depict potential structural damage to the adrenal cortices as well as the search for autoantibodies in the case of Addison’s disease, for purposes of further aetiological clarification.
 It is also wise to monitor electrolyte levels.

 Admittedly, the symptoms of adrenal cortex insufficiency may be largely non-specific.
 One must consider other reasons for weight loss or weakness.
 Abdominal illnesses associated with diarrhea, vomiting or peritonitis must be taken into consideration.
-Potential effects of medication are especially possible with electrolyte disorders.
-If an Addisonian crisis develops, all of the differential diagnostics for shock or acute abdomen are helpful and must be conducted systematically.
+The potential side effects of medication are especially possible with electrolyte disorders.
+If an Addisonian crisis develops, all of the differential diagnoses for shock or acute abdomen are helpful and must be conducted systematically.

 Treating adrenal cortex insufficiency